10 Phase 1 winners have advanced to the Phase 2 accelerator.

 LymeX Diagnostics Prize timeline

 Phase 1 was open to all eligible entrants to submit concept papers and plans for development.
+In Phase 2, 10 teams participated in a virtual accelerator to help them refine their concepts.
+In Phase 3, six teams will plan clinical performance studies toward validating their proposed solutions.

 Competition launch